Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Tip:**  Don't be a code hoarder!
-Just like you wouldn't keep a million crumpled dollar bills in your pocket, don't let your code become a tangled mess.
-Clean it up regularly, comment it clearly, and organize it like a well-stocked pantry.
-You'll thank yourself later when you're not digging through mountains of spaghetti code to find that one missing ingredient.
+- **"Don't be a code archaeologist.
+Write self-documenting code that even your future self (who's probably forgotten everything) can understand.
+Think of it as leaving breadcrumbs for your future self, except instead of leading to a delicious treat, it leads to a less frustrating debugging session."**

 ---

-### 📅 Last Updated: 2024-11-14 15:24
+### 📅 Last Updated: 2024-11-14 16:29

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!